metal-stack/duros-controller/README.md

 # duros-controller

 A Bridge between cloud-native and duros storage controller.
-This controller is responsible to create a project in the dorus-api and an authentication token to access the duros storage.
+This controller is responsible to create a project in the duros-api and an authentication token to access the duros storage.
 After the authentication token is created, it creates a storage class deployment in the shoot which itself authenticates against the duros storage to create/delete PV and mount them.

 ## Architecture